IDC Names Securiti a Worldwide Leader in Data Privacy

 Additionally, if the data breach puts the data subjects' personal data at significant risk, the data controller must inform them promptly.
 The controller must also communicate the contact details of the relevant DPO the data subjects can contact to know more about what data has been compromised.

 The PDPL provides that organizations are required to appoint a person (or several persons) to be responsible for implementing the provisions of the PDPL.
-The Implementing Regulations provide the cases in which such an individual can be appointed.
-Additionally, the responsibilities of the Data Protection Officer have also been provided.

 The PDPL provides that organizations – when choosing the processing party – must choose an entity that provides the necessary guarantees for enforcing the provisions of the PDPL and must constantly verify such entity's compliance with its instructions in all matters relating to the protection of personal data.

-PDPL allows for transfers outside of KSA but requires the recipient country to have regulations that ensure appropriate protection of personal data and has a supervisory entity that imposes appropriate procedures and measures on controllers to protect personal data.
-The Personal Data Transfer Regulations state that subject to exemptions,the SDAIA will be evaluating countries, international organizations and specific sectors to enable the transfer of personal data outside KSA and has set the evaluation criteria.
-A few requirements of this criteria include:
+PDPL allows for transfers outside of Saudi but requires the recipient country to have regulations that ensure appropriate protection of personal data and has a supervisory entity that imposes appropriate procedures and measures on controllers to protect personal data.
+For these purposes, SDAIA will set evaluation criteria.
+Additionally, Article 28 of PDPL prescribes that any of the following can be a basis for transfer:

 Previously, cross-border transfer was only allowed in extreme cases and under certain conditions such as in cases of extreme necessity to preserve the life of the data subject outside the Saudi or his vital interests, or to prevent, examine or treat an infection.
 Moreover, SDAIA was required to approve the transfer on a case-by-case basis.

 The data controller is required to ensure that all data subjects are appropriately informed about these rights and establish dedicated channels for data subjects to exercise these rights.
 The data controller must fulfill these requests within 30 days and record all data subject requests received.
-The 30 day requirement is shorter than the three-month requirement laid out by the GDPR, thus, multinational organizations must act accordingly.

-SDAIA will be the primary body responsible for enforcing the PDPL within Saudi borders.
+The Saudi Data & Artificial Intelligence Authority (SDAIA) will be the primary body responsible for enforcing the PDPL within Saudi borders.
 More than just levying penalties on organizations found in violation of the PDPL, the SDAIA is also expected to advise organizations in internal data transfers and keep track of data subject rights requests received by organizations, among other responsibilities.

 The PDPL provides that the penalty for disclosing or publishing sensitive personal data may include imprisonment for up to two years and/or a fine not exceeding SAR 3 million ($800,000); both organizations and individuals can therefore be sanctioned.